xXQiuChenXx/Xeow/README.md

 - [ ] Add For Music Support
 - [ ] Be More Stable

-## 🤝 Contributing
+### 🤝 Contributing

-* Feel free to [Fork]https://github.com/xXQiuChenXx/Xeow) this repository, create a feature branch and submit a pull request
+* Feel free to [Fork](https://github.com/xXQiuChenXx/Xeow/fork) this repository, create a feature branch and submit a pull request.
+* If you found any bugs or you have some idea on new feature feel free to create a issue [here](https://github.com/xXQiuChenXx/Xeow/issues).

 ## License
 Xeow Bot is licensed under the MIT license, A well-maintained open source ecosystem starts from us (*>ω<)φ